Paul Rosenfels

 Paul Rosenfels (March 21, 1909 in Chicago – 1985 in New York City) was an American psychiatrist and psychoanalyst.
 Rosenfels is known as one of the first American social scientists to publish about homosexuality as part of the human condition, as opposed to his contemporaries who largely defined homosexuality as an illness or deviation.
-After leaving the academic field of psychiatry in the 1940s, he developed some of his own thinking and a larger philosophy.
+After leaving the academic field of psychiatry in the 1940s, he developed some of his thinking and a larger philosophy.
 He published Homosexuality: The Psychology of the Creative Process in 1971, along with other books discussing psychiatry and psychoanalysis.

 In the 1940s Rosenfels left Chicago and his family, moving to California.
 He moved to New York City in 1962, where he established a private practice.
 He devoted himself to developing the foundations of a "science of human nature."
 In 1973 with Dean Hannotte, he founded the Ninth Street Center in New York City, which provided peer counseling and discussion groups.

 Early life and education

 Paul Rosenfels was born in 1909 into a Jewish family in Oak Park, Illinois.
-He had an older brother, Richard, an identical twin brother, Walter, and younger sister, Edith Nash.
+He had an older brother, Richard, an identical twin brother, Walter, and a younger sister, Edith Nash.
 His mother was politically liberal.
 She served on the Abraham Lincoln Center Board on the South Side of Chicago.
 His father, a businessman who supported capitalism, died in 1935.
 In terms of family dynamics, Edith believed she was the favorite of their father.
 She said he found the boys difficult to deal with, and Richard was preferred by their mother.
 Richard earned a PhD in botany.
 Paul became a psychiatrist and psychoanalyst, and Walter worked in ad copywriting, where he had more flexibility.

 As they grew up, the three brothers realized they were homosexual, but never discussed it openly with their parents.
 Only Paul among the brothers married and had a child.
 Edith married, became an educator and poet, and had two children.

 Rosenfels' first passion was history, and in high school he drafted a book on the causes of war.
 In college he met Harold D. Lasswell, who told him that new insights into the psychology of war and the politicians who cause them would in the future be provided by the new science of psychoanalysis.
-Convinced that this tool could help him make an important contribution to the welfare of humanity, Rosenfels spent the next decade doing undergraduate work at University of Chicago and earning an M.D. at Rush Medical College; he became board-certified as a psychiatrist.
+Convinced that this tool could help him make an important contribution to the welfare of humanity, Rosenfels spent the next decade doing undergraduate work at the University of Chicago and earning an M.D. at Rush Medical College; he became board-certified as a psychiatrist.

 During this period Rosenfels married Joan Maris, a friend of his sister Edith.
 They had a son together: Danny.